SimpleLuke/Cypress-demo/README.md

 1. Visit Verisart Pricing page
 2. Choose 'Pay monthly' or 'Pay yearly'
 3. Choose 'Individuals' or 'Businesses'
-4. Check price on Starter plan
+4. Check the price on the Starter plan
-5. Check price on Premium plan
+5. Check the price on the Premium plan
-6. Check price on Pro plan
+6. Check the price on the Pro plan

 Video of my code in action: